Wisconsin Department of Corrections

 The Wisconsin Department of Corrections (WIDOC) is an administrative department in the executive branch of the state of Wisconsin responsible for corrections in Wisconsin, including state prisons and community supervision.
 The secretary is a cabinet member appointed by the governor of Wisconsin and confirmed by the Wisconsin Senate.

 Divisions of the Wisconsin Department of Corrections include: the Division of Juvenile Corrections (DJC), the Division of Adult Institutions (DAI), the Division of Community Corrections (DCC) and Division of Management Services (DMS).
 WIDOC is headquartered in Madison.

 History

-The first prison under the jurisdiction of the Wisconsin Department of Corrections opened in 1851 in Waupun.
-In 1853, Wisconsin permanently abolished the death penalty, making it the first state to do so.
+The Wisconsin Legislature first authorized a commission to locate and build a state prison in 1851.
+That first prison was opened in 1852 in Waupun, Wisconsin.
+In 1853, Wisconsin abolished the death penalty, making it the first state to do so.
+That same year, Wisconsin created the office of state prison commissioner as a state-wide partisan elected office.
+That office was abolished in 1874 and replaced by a board of commissioners appointed by the governor, which was folded into the state Board of Supervision of Charitable, Reformatory and Penal Institutions in 1881.
+That board was transformed into the Board of Control of Reformatory, Charitable, and Penal Institutions in 1891.

 In 1909, a law was enacted creating parole and the state's first Parole officer was appointed.
 In 1933, Taycheedah Correctional Institution opened as an all female prison.

+In 1939, control of state prisons was transferred to a new "Division of Corrections" established within the new Wisconsin Department of Public Welfare.
+There was a major reorganization of Wisconsin's state government agencies in 1967, and the Department of Public Welfare was replaced by the Wisconsin Department of Health and Social Services, where the Division of Corrections was relocated.
+The modern Wisconsin Department of Corrections was created by a chapter of the executive budget of 1989 (1989 Wisc.
+Act 31) and began operating January 1, 1990.

 In June 2008, over 120 minimum-security supervised inmate workers were used to assist in filling sandbags and flood cleanup during the flooding.

 In April 2020, the American Civil Liberties Union filed a lawsuit asking the Wisconsin Supreme Court to order Governor Tony Evers and the Department of Corrections to reduce the prison population due to COVID-19.